Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Challenges and the role of machine learning in future standard siren analysis

 \subsubsection{Searching for more signals}

-Deep learning methods can process large volumes of data at speeds far superior to traditional statistical methods.
-As next-generation detectors record more GW events, real-time analysis of these events becomes critical for signal detection and parameter estimation.
-The combination of deep learning with high-performance computing enables the efficient handling of large data streams~\cite{Huerta:2020xyq,Gunny:2021gne}.
-Within the parameter ranges represented in the training set, neural networks already achieve near-optimal ``interpolation'' performance, matching or exceeding template-based searches for signals whose properties lie inside the known domain~\cite{Mukund:2016thr,Gabbard:2017lja,Fan:2018vgw,Krastev:2020skk,wanggw2020,Wang2024waveformer}.
-More importantly, deep learning has strong generalization capabilities, allowing it to detect signals that are not covered by existing templates.
-This ability breaks through the limitations of matched filtering methods, enabling the discovery of more signals.
+\blue{For standard sirens, the most direct way to improve cosmological parameter precision is to increase the number of detected signals.
+For bright sirens, deep learning can rapidly classify signal types~\cite{Cabero:2020eik,Abbott:2021cuf,Qiu:2022wub,Raza:2023gyv,Chan:2024kzu,Raza:2025ouw,Tsukamoto:2025vuu} and provide low-latency sky localization~\cite{Chatterjee:2019gqr,Kolmus:2021buf,Chatterjee:2022ggk,Chatterjee:2022dik,Dax:2024mcn}, which facilitates the prompt identification of BNS candidates and enables rapid EM follow-up.
+Both of these capabilities rely on the integration of deep learning with high-performance computing, which makes the efficient handling of large data streams possible~\cite{Huerta:2020xyq,Gunny:2021gne}.
+For 3G GW detectors and space-based detectors, the number and complexity of signals will surpass those of current GW observatories; deep-learning frameworks, which have the potential to accelerate inference by several orders of magnitude, will be essential for data analysis in these facilities~\cite{Alhassan:2022sis,Papalini:2025exy,Ma:2025ulw,hu2025hierarchical}.}

+\blue{For the more numerous dark sirens, expanding the usable sample relies on the generalization ability of deep learning.
+Neural networks can achieve near-optimal sensitivity within the parameter ranges covered by training, matching or even exceeding template-based searches at fixed false-alarm rates, and have demonstrated some ability to detect signals outside the training distribution in controlled tests.
+This enables them to extend beyond existing templates and enlarge the discovery space for standard-siren analyses~\cite{Mukund:2016thr,Gabbard:2017lja,Fan:2018vgw,Krastev:2020skk,Wang2024waveformer,George:2016hay,Xia:2020vem,Zhao:2022qob,Beveridge:2023bxa,Wang:2024oei,Wang:2019zaj,Marx:2024wjt,Koloniari:2024kww,Marx:2025jol}.}

-In contrast to conventional methods that rely heavily on template banks, deep learning approaches can identify signals that do not conform to these pre-established models.
-Several studies have demonstrated that deep learning networks can generalize to identify signals that were not part of the training dataset, thus increasing the discovery space for new gravitational wave events~\cite{George:2016hay,Xia:2020vem,Zhao:2022qob,Beveridge:2023bxa,Wang:2024oei}.
-These methods show strong performance even when signals extend beyond the training distribution, allowing deep learning to find events that traditional algorithms may miss.
-For instance, deep learning has been shown to detect beyond-general-relativity signals, which deviate from standard general relativity waveforms, thus uncovering potential new physics~\cite{Wang:2024oei}.
+\blue{In contrast to conventional template-based methods, deep learning approaches can identify signals that do not conform to pre-established models, including those not present in the training set, thereby further expanding the discovery space for new GW events.
+Notably, deep learning has been shown to detect signals beyond general relativity, revealing potential new physics~\cite{Wang:2024oei}.
+However, these capabilities require careful validation through injection studies and cross-checks with standard pipelines to ensure reliability.}